 An unstick attempt officially starts once the house bot has made contact with the immobile robot and will generally last no longer than 20 seconds.
-Unstick attempts may be requested verbally, or by hitting the "Unstick" button on the button box.

 In the event that a competitor's opponent has impeded a house bot's unstick attempt, the house bot driver may spend additional time performing the unstick at their discretion.
 Additionally, the house bot may retaliate against any robot that takes aggressive action against it, regardless of whether or not it is with the intent of delaying an unstick.